Abbott and Costello Meet Captain Kidd: Production

 Abbott and Costello Meet Captain Kidd was filmed from February 27 through March 25, 1952.
-Since Universal would not budget the extra money to make the film in color, the duo opted to do it themselves.
-Using a contractual agreement with Universal that permitted them to make one independent film per year, they made the film using Abbott's company, Woodley Productions (and their first color film, Jack and the Beanstalk, using Costello's company, Exclusive Productions).
+As Universal Pictures would not spend the extra money to produce the film in color, Abbott and Costello opted to produce it themselves.
+Using a contractual agreement with Universal that permitted them to create one independent film per year, they produced the film using Abbott's company, Woodley Productions.

-Produced during a slump in Charles Laughton's career, the accomplished actor signed on to appear in the film for a mere $25,000.
-Shortly after filming was completed, on April 6, Abbott and Costello hosted an episode of the Colgate Comedy Hour and brought Laughton along as a guest.
-Later that year, the three of them filmed a two-minute commercial for Christmas Seals.
+Charles Laughton, at a low period in his career, was paid just $25,000.
+On April 6, 1952, shortly after filming was completed, Abbott and Costello hosted an episode of the Colgate Comedy Hour with Laughton as a guest.
+Later that year, the three men filmed a two-minute commercial for Christmas Seals.

-Re-release

-The film was re-released in 1960 by RKO Pictures.

-Routines

-The Handcuff Scene, first used in Who Done It?, is used again in this film.
-In this version, Laughton as Captain Kidd demonstrates to Costello as Oliver how handcuffs should be worn by putting them on himself.
+The handcuff scene first performed in Who Done It?
+(1942) is recycled in the film.
+In this version, Captain Kidd demonstrates to Oliver how handcuffs should be worn by latching them on himself.

+Release

+Abbott and Costello Meet Captain Kidd premiered in Chicago on December 17, 1952, with Abbott and Costello appearing in person.

+The film was rereleased in 1960 by RKO Pictures.

+Reception

+Critic Grace Kingsley of the Los Angeles Times wrote: "Charles Laughton is here debuting in slapstick, and adds prodigiously to the fun, in fact may be said almost to steal the picture. ...
+Many of the gags are blase, but there are some fresh ones, too.
+It's a good take-off on pirate screen yarns any way, and Laughton, besides his slapsticking, adds some amusing satirical touches."

 Home media

-This film, along with Rio Rita, were released on DVD on April 1, 2011, by Warner Bros. on the WB Archive Collection.
+The film, along with Rio Rita, was released on DVD format on April 1, 2011 through the Warner Archive Collection.